saitho/semantic-release-backmerge/README.md

 This setting will determine whether the _develop_ branch should be rebased onto _master_ or _master_ should be merged into _develop_.
 Allowed values: rebase (default), merge

+#### `mergeMode`

+This setting will be used to determine how merge conflicts are resolved when using the `merge` backmerge strategy.

+Allowed values: none (default), ours, theirs

+none = no merge conflict resolve (process will abort on merge conflicts!) ours = apply changes from _develop_ branch theirs = apply changes from _master_ branch